freeCodeCamp/devdocs/README.md

 The `thor docs:download` command is used to download/update individual documentations (e.g. `thor docs:download html css`), or all at the same time (using the `--all` option).
 You can see the list of available documentations by running `thor docs:list`.

 **Note:** there is currently no update mechanism other than `git pull origin master` to update the code and `thor docs:download` to download the latest version of the docs.
-To stay informed about new releases, be sure to subscribe to the [newsletter](http://eepurl.com/HnLUz).
+To stay informed about new releases, be sure to watch this repository and/or subscribe to the [newsletter](http://eepurl.com/HnLUz).

 ## Vision